Academic Catalog

 Description

 Intended for engineering majors planning to transfer to four-year institutions.
-It covers the fundamentals of kinematics and kinetics of particles and rigid bodies.
+Covers the fundamentals of kinematics and kinetics of particles and rigid bodies.
 Topics include general and relative motion, force and acceleration, work and energy, and impulse and momentum analyzed in two and three dimensions.
 Provides an introduction to vibrations and oscillations.

 Course Objectives